vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 First, relative tolerance (the `rtol` argument) is a workflow property (the precision of the default numeric data type, plus the order of "mathematical complexity" of transformations).
 Second, absolute tolerance (the `atol` argument) is a dataset property.

-The XGBoost algorithm is based on `float32` data type, which limits the relative tolerance to about `1E-6 ..
+XGBoost is based on `float32` data type, which limits the relative tolerance to about `1E-6 ..
 1E-7` range.

 The label of the "lung" dataset is survival time in days, with a typical range from 100 to 2000.
 The absolute tolerance value of `1E-3` is estimated by multiplying the selected relative tolerance `1E-6` with the selected characteristic label value of `1000`.